Use These Twitter Guidelines to Avoid a PR Nightmare

-In his book Tweet Naked, online marketing expert and Social Media Firm CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
+In his book Tweet Naked, online marketing expert and social media agency CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
 In this edited excerpt, the author offers some ideas for what to include when writing your Twitter policies.

 Before you launch your social media campaigns, you must have policies in place, and your team must be aware of them and, more importantly, abide by them.
 For example, how are you going to handle rude comments, negativity or trolls?
 What will you do in case of a crisis?
 If you're on the verge of a PR nightmare, you need to have people ready and able to make decisions, sometimes very quickly.
 This might mean issuing a well-timed apology or publicly illustrating how you solved a major problem or put out a fire.
 You need a damage-control plan, otherwise known as a "break glass in case of emergency" plan.